markallisongit/blog/content/posts/2022/powershell-what-if/index.md

 ![Azure Portal](2022-01-26_10-22-36.png)

-To test our delete code we can simply add the `-WhatIf` switch, to ensure that we are deleting the correct accounts and there are no bugs in our logic.
+To test the code we can simply add the `-WhatIf` switch, to ensure that we are deleting the correct accounts and there are no bugs in our logic.

 ```PowerShell
 # remove the last two storage accounts, but do a "dry run" first